 Each agent has an exemplar memory which stores all the turns it has heard.
 When agents produce a turn at talk, they select one turn from their memory at random to be the template for their utterance.

-Once A has produced a turn, agent B now has to decide how to respond by choosing a template turn from their own memory.
+Once A has produced a turn, agent B now has to decide how to respond by choosing a template turn from its own memory.
 However, we constrain the probability of choosing different turn types according to the distance between the verbs in the sequence.
-For example, if A produces a VSO turn, then then B has more time to process this information and so is more likely to be able to produce a verb at the start of their sentence.
+For example, if A produces a VSO turn, then B has more time to process this information and so is more likely to be able to produce a verb at the start of their turn.
 If A produces an SVO turn, then this verb is closer to the crunch zone and B is less able to produce a verb-initial turn.
 If A produces an SOV turn, then the verb is in the crunch zone and so B is very unlikely to be able to produce a verb-initial sentence in time, and quite unlikely to be able to produce a verb-medial sentence in time.

 To model this, each item in the agent’s memory is given a weight which affects its probability of being chosen.
-If A produces a turn T1 which has the verb at position V1 (start = 0, middle = 1, end = 2) and a length L1 (at this stage, all turns have a length of 3), then a responding turn by B, T2, which has the verb at position V2 is given the following weight,
+If A produces a turn T1 which has the verb at position Vinitiate (start = 0, middle = 1, end = 2) and a length L1 (at this stage, all turns have a length of 3), then a responding turn by B, T2, which has the verb at position Vrespond is given the following weight,

-WT2 = ((L1 – V1) + V2)α
+WT2 = ((L1 – Vinitiate) + Vrespond)α

 where α is a parameter which controls the strength of the effect.
 When α = 1, then the weight increases linearly as the distance between the two verbs increases.
 The probability of choosing item i from a memory which contains M items is then directly proportional to its weight.